Anterior Hip Replacement (Anterior Approach Hip Replacement or Direct Anterior Total Hip Replacement)

 However, the surgery can be technically challenging and so should only be performed by surgeons with extensive training.

-In Mr Freedman’s hands the Direct Anterior approach can be offered to most patients requiring a hip replacement.
+In Mr Freedman’s experience the Direct Anterior approach can be offered to most patients requiring a hip replacement.

 To discuss whether you may be a candidate for the anterior approach please contact our office to make an appointment.
 Tel (03) 9532 3333.